Open fires are prohibited throughout the park from midnight to 4 p.m., Feb. 15 through April 30. Learn more.

 Virginia’s topography and geography bring us a wide range of winter weather.
 While feet of snow may fall in the mountains, the tidal shores of the Potomac can remain dry and mild.
 Weather permitting, camping in the offseason can be a nice reprieve from the summer crowds and offers a unique opportunity to explore your parks and see them in a new light.

-While most of our campgrounds close the first Monday in December and reopen March 1, we do have a handful of year-round, full-service campgrounds.
+While most of our campgrounds close the first Monday in December and reopen the first Friday in March, we do have a handful of year-round, full-service campgrounds.
 If you’re feeling really adventurous, our primitive camps are available year-round, too.

 Winter Camping Options